-- 1. Devices moved by human or animal power or used exclusively on stationary rails; and - 2.
+1. Devices moved by human or animal power or used exclusively on stationary rails; and

 Electric personal assistive mobility devices as defined in NRS 482.029.
-(Added to NRS by 1993, 2851; A 2003, 1207)
+2.

 NRS 445B.747 "Motor vehicle fuel" defined.
-"Motor vehicle fuel" has the meaning ascribed to it in NRS 365.060.
+"Motor vehicle fuel" has the meaning ascribed to it in NRS 365.060

 NRS 445B.750 "Passenger car" defined.
 "Passenger car" has the meaning ascribed to it in NRS 484A.160.
-(Added to NRS by 1993, 2851)

 NRS 445B.755 "Pollution control device" defined.
 "Pollution control device" means any equipment that is installed in a motor vehicle for the primary purpose of limiting emissions from the motor vehicle into the ambient air.
-(Added to NRS by 1993, 2851)